datacarpentry/image-processing/episodes/08-edge-detection.md

 in other parts of the program."
 ---

-In this episode, we will learn how to use OpenCV functions to apply *edge detection* to an image.
+In this episode, we will learn how to use skimage functions to apply *edge detection* to an image.
 In edge detection, we find the boundaries or edges of objects in an image, by determining where the brightness of the image changes dramatically.
 Edge detection can be used to extract the structure of objects in